Toyota 1MZ-FE Engine Problems

 Problems with any VVT-i components can result in a rough engine idle (once again).
 Luckily, this problem will most likely produce a lit check engine light, making it easier to diagnose with proper testing.
 Another problem with the VVT-i system is the inability to accelerate correctly or maintain speed.
 This issue is most noticeable when accelerating and maintaining speed uphill.
 The repair can be one of the more costly repairs for the Toyota 1MZ-FE, with average costs ranging up to $800 plus dollars.

-Symptoms of VVT-i Component Issues:
+Symptoms of VVT-i Component Issues

 • Rough engine idle/shaking